atsign-foundation/seccheck/README.md

 ### Instalation
 copy the ENV.example file to .ENV `cp ENV.example .ENV` edit the .ENV file to have the right variables for your environment, clues are noted in the file.
 Run the `seccheck` script and make sure it runs without errors.
-If you want to check that the alarms work scale back a secondary for example `docker service scale inherentchicken_secondary=0` re-run the `secheck` script and you should get an alert via GChat.
+If you want to check that the alarms work scale back a secondary for example `docker service scale inherentchicken_secondary=0` re-run the `seccheck` script and you should get an alert via GChat.
 Once you are happy put the secondary back in service with `docker service scale inherentchicken_secondary=1` and put in a crontab entry to run the script every x minutes.
 Examples of crontab are include in the repo.

 ### Bonus Commands